Oral Oncology Therapy Adherence, Safety, and Education

 ToxicityDiarrhea, rash, cytopenias, hypertension, hand-foot syndromeTeach symptoms and reporting thresholds

-AccessPrior authorization, copays, specialty pharmacy delaysCoordinate early with pharmacy and social work
+AccessPrior authorization, copays, specialty-pharmacy delaysCoordinate early with pharmacy and social work

-HandlingHazardous drug exposure at homeTeach storage, gloves if needed, disposal
+HandlingHazardous-drug exposure at homeTeach storage, gloves, disposal

 Assessing adherence barriers